 What is Cybercrime?
-How to Protect Yourself From Cybercrime
+How to Protect Yourself From Cybercrimes

 As technology advances, so do how criminals try to exploit it.
 Cybercrime is rising, and it's essential to understand the threat and take measures to protect yourself.
 In this article, we'll cover the types of cybercrime, how to prevent it, cybersecurity measures to protect yourself, detection techniques, common scams, the role of technology, cybercrime laws and penalties, and cybercrime insurance.